joehawkens/computing/CHAPTER-5.md

 This chapter aims to dig deeper into programming; we'll be doing this by exploring programming paradigms.
 A programming paradigm is a way to classify languages.
 The reason for doing this is to help label their features in order to know which ones would fit the needs of a project.
 If we compare programming languages to tools in a toolbox, you will know that some tools are better suited than others for problems, for example: you wouldn't use a hammer to paint wall, much like you wouldn't use MySQL to build a gaming engine, since MySQL is a database language and not suited for that level of complexity, i.e. it's not the right tool for the job, so we have paradigms to help us classify these languages so we can understand their features and know what tools (tech stack) are best suited to complete a project.

-The two major paradigms I'll be discussing are Imperative and Declarative programming.
+The two major paradigms I'll be discussing are Imperative and Declarative programming - each major paradigm has sub-paradigms that further classify and label languages, such as Object-Oriented Programming (OOP).